jnegron414/Music-Pal/README.md

 - get a vanillaJS page in using jquery and django templates
 - get a homepage with navigation
     - Spotify player built using React
+    - Possibly an apple music player as well?
 - introduce testing using faker + factory boy
     - full integration + unit test suite
 - introduce cypress testing